 The cornerstone of our program is a three-month participatory design process.
 Involving students, parents, school staff, and neighbors helps us create playgrounds that communities care about—and that meet each neighborhood’s unique needs.

 When well-designed, playgrounds are a cost-effective approach to improving air quality, cooling the city, and protecting vital waterways.
 We equip our playgrounds with green infrastructure elements—such as rain gardens, porous paving material, and specially selected plantings—that reduce excess stormwater and sewer overflows that pollute New York City’s rivers and harbor.

-In the next three years, we'll be working with the city's Department of Environmental Protection, Department of Education, the School Construction Authority, the New York City Council, and private funders to build new playgrounds in priority watersheds including Newtown Creek, Gowanus Canal, and Jamaica Bay.
+In the next three years, we'll be working with the city's Department of Environmental Protection, Department of Education, the School Construction Authority, the New York City Council, and private funders to build new playgrounds near priority watersheds including Newtown Creek, Gowanus Canal, and Jamaica Bay.